Aliases for SEMA5A Gene

 This gene belongs to the semaphorin gene family that encodes membrane proteins containing a semaphorin domain and several thrombospondin type-1 repeats.
 Members of this family are involved in axonal guidance during neural development.
 This gene has been implicated as an autism susceptibility gene.[provided by RefSeq, Jan 2010]

 GeneCards Summary for SEMA5A Gene

 SEMA5A (Sema Domain, Seven Thrombospondin Repeats (Type 1 And Type 1-Like), Transmembrane Domain (TM) And Short Cytoplasmic Domain, (Semaphorin) 5A) is a Protein Coding gene.
 Diseases associated with SEMA5A include cri-du-chat syndrome.
-Among its related pathways are L1CAM interactions and NF-KappaB Family Pathway.
-GO annotations related to this gene include axon guidance receptor activity.
+Among its related pathways are Developmental Biology and NF-KappaB Family Pathway.
+GO annotations related to this gene include receptor activity and semaphorin receptor binding.
 An important paralog of this gene is SEMA6C.

 UniProtKB/Swiss-Prot for SEMA5A Gene